lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 For this study, we only used the Automated Anatomical Labelling Atlas (AAL): doi:10.1006/nimg.2001.0978

 Orden for the functions:
--For healthy controls:
+- For healthy controls:
 C01_ForCluster_Segmenting.m
 C02_Segmenting.m
--For the patients:
+- For the patients:
 P01_Unzip.m
 P02_Subfolders_T1T2.m
 P03_ForCluster_Segmenting.m